NON-PROFIT TECH RESOURCES & SUPPORT

 Free SSL Certificates: Let’s Encrypt is a non-profit arm of the Linux Foundation.
 They are a Certificate Authority which provides free encryption certficates for websites to help keep our world wide web safe.
 This is such a great cause!
 You can get your free certificate here.
 I use this service on all of my web projects.
 I highly recommend Really Simple SSL, a wordpress plugin if you are using wordpress for your site.
 If you are on a windows server you may use this new tool Cerify, which is currently in beta.
 I have used it on this website and many others.
 It seems to be working great!
 The Let’s Encrypt Certificates require refreshing every 3 months.
 This tool does that job.
 I believe it happens automatically but you can manually refresh your certificates anytime using the tool.

 Although domain registers are not free, it is an important topic to cover.
 I have found many vegan and animal organizations registered with Godaddy.
-Godaddy CEO is a big fan of killing big animals so I have helped over 20 organizations transfer out of Godaddy over the years.
+Godaddy’s founder is a big fan of killing big animals so I have helped dozens of organizations transfer out of Godaddy over the years.
 I would say any register is probably better than Godaddy.
 At one point I had 30 domains registered at Godaddy.
 Never again!

 Namecheap is my favorite domain register.
 Namecheap provides great support when you need it and their rates are about 10-30% lower than Godaddy.
 For one of my clients, they were charged $40/annually for a .dog domain and with Namecheap it was only $28. .org registration is $2/year less at Namecheap.